Two-component relativistic equation-of-motion coupled cluster for electron ionization: Conclusions

 \section{Conclusions}

 We have implemented relativistic formulations of IP-EOMCCSD, IP-EOMCCSD(3h2p), and IP-EOMCCSDT where the relativistic treatment is based on the 1eX2C or DCB-X2C formalisms.
 A basis set study on vertical IPs for HCCX [X = Cl, Br, I] molecules at the IP-EOMCCSD level revealed surprising discrepancies between results obtained from the 1eX2C- or DCB-X2C-based calculations when using small contracted basis sets.
 At the double-$\zeta$ level, 1eX2C- and DCB-X2C-IP-EOMCCSD calculations carried out using contracted x2c- or ANO-RCC-type basis sets produce IP values that differ by up to $\sim$0.1 eV.
 Calculations using uncontracted Dyall-, x2c-, and ANO-RCC-type basis sets eliminate these differences, which suggests that the error stems from the recontraction of the x2c- and ANO-RCC-style basis sets at the 4c to 2c transformation part of the algorithm.
 These recontraction issues appear to be less of a problem at larger $\zeta$-levels.
+Aside from these recontraction issues, we also note that a recent study\cite{Cheng24_054105} has shown the importance of using basis sets that employ spin--orbit contractions instead of the more common spin-free contractions, especially when heavy-element-containing systems are considered.
+Therefore, the performance of basis sets belonging to the cc-pV$n$Z-SO\cite{Cheng24_054105} family, which was designed with such contractions in mind, is worth investigating in the future.

 We have also shown that the inclusion of correlation effects beyond those captured by IP-EOMCCSD are essential for achieving accurate estimates of IP values in the HCCX series.
 A DCB-X2C-based composite approach that corrects adiabatic IP-EOMCCSD energetics obtained with a quadruple-$\zeta$ basis set with IP-EOMCCSDT data obtained in a double-$\zeta$ basis set achieves errors relative to experiment on the order of 0.1 eV or less.
 Remaining error in the computed adiabatic IP values could be attributed to the use of inexact geometries for the neutral and cation species or to the modest size of the basis set used for the IP-EOMCCSDT correction.
-Large-basis X2C-IP-EOMCCSDT calculations may be challenging to carry out in general, in which case approaches such as the active-space IP-EOMCCSDt approach,\cite{Wloch05_134113,Wloch06_2854} could be a viable alternative to the composite scheme we have employed.
+Large-basis X2C-IP-EOMCCSDT calculations may be challenging to carry out in general, in which case approaches such as the active-space IP-EOMCCSDt approach,\cite{Wloch05_134113,Wloch06_2854,Piecuch06_234107} could be a viable alternative to the composite scheme we have employed.